maglietti/explore-ai3/tutorials/first-java-app/05-data-ingestion.md

 /**
  * Example demonstrating the data ingestion pipeline from GTFS feed to Ignite.
  * This class shows how to:
- * 1. Set up the database schema
+ * 1. Set up the database schema if not already set up
  * 2. Start and configure the data ingestion service
  * 3. Verify ingested data
  */
-public class DataIngestionExample {
+public class IngestExample {

     public static void main(String[] args) {
         System.out.println("=== Data Ingestion Service Example ===");